 How proxy services work

-A proxy (Buyee, ZenMarket, and others) buys the item on your behalf with a Japanese address and payment, receives it at their warehouse, and forwards it to you.
-You pay for that convenience three ways: a service fee (flat per item or a percentage — structures vary and it changes which service is cheapest for your order size), domestic Japanese shipping to the warehouse, and international shipping to you.
-I mostly use [service] because [reason — fee structure at your typical lot size, consolidation, etc.].
+A proxy buys the item on your behalf with a Japanese address and payment, receives it at their warehouse, and forwards it to you.
+You pay for that convenience three ways: a service fee (flat per item or a percentage, structures vary), domestic Japanese shipping to the warehouse, and international shipping to you.
+I run two in parallel: Buyee for its Yahoo!
+Auctions reach, and Leyifan, whose fee structure has worked out better on larger lots.
+Don't take either as gospel, the cheapest proxy genuinely depends on the size and shape of your typical order, so total up all three cost layers for your own case before committing.

 A real order, all costs included